sadhanaavasarala/learning-library/workshops/ttc-dev-ops-starter-kit/README.md

+# Tips for Workshop Developers
 <center>
 <img src="https://cloudaccelerate.github.io/TTC-CommonContent/images/ttc-logo.png" />
 </center>
-> Updated: April 19, 2017

-# Tips for Workshop Developers

 ## IMPORTANT: How to prepare for this workshop